-- How is tying potentially anticompetitive? - Extend a monopoly in one market to a monopoly in another market - Price discrimination that decreases consumer welfare - Evade price controls in a regulated market - How is tying potentially procompetitive/efficient? - Provides value/convenience for customers - Protects goodwill/reputation to enhance interbrand competition - Price discrimination that increases output
+- How is tying potentially anticompetitive? - Extend a monopoly in one market to a monopoly in another market - Guard a monopoly in the tying product against incipient competition - Price discrimination that decreases consumer welfare - Evade price controls in a regulated market - How is tying potentially procompetitive/efficient? - Provides value/convenience for customers - Protects goodwill/reputation to enhance interbrand competition - Price discrimination that increases output